 You will be asked to leave the bed space twice a day (7.00am to 7.30am and 7.00pm to 7.30pm).
 This is protected handover time and allows staff to discuss sensitive patient information and helps to ensure the confidentiality and safety of patients.

 If siblings want to visit the unit, this should be discussed with the nurse in charge before they visit.
 This helps to protect both children from the risk of infection.
 If the visiting sibling is unwell or has had any contact with any infectious disease, please do not bring them into CCU.

 Parents are responsible for their own visiting children at all times.

 Infection prevention control

-- To reduce the risk of infection CCU may be closed to all visitors when surgical procedures take place
+To reduce the risk of infection, the unit may be closed to all visitors when surgical procedures take place.

 - Please remove outdoor clothing before entering your child’s bed space.
 Roll up long sleeves then wash and gel your hands before touching your child and when leaving the bed space